lvillasen/RedPitaya-Hello-World/README.md

 - Add the constraint *redpitaya.xdc* and verilog *trigger.c*  files from the repository.

 - Create a new Block Design according to the block shown in Fig. 2.Trigger_Counter.

-- Add the IP called *ZYNQ7 Processing System* from the menu and *Run Block Automation* with default options
+Add the IP called *ZYNQ7 Processing System* from the menu and *Run Block Automation* with default options.
+Add the IP called *AXI GPIO*.
+Enable *Dual Channel* and set GPIO 2 to *All Inputs* as shown in Fig. 2.AXI_GPIO.png.
+Run *Connection Automation* withh all options selected.
+Delete the *gpio-RTL_0* and *gpio-RTL_1* ports. to obtain the diagram shown in Fig. 2.AXI_GPIO_Diagram.png.
+From the menu Add Module add trigger.
+From the Add IP menu add *Utility Buffer* and rigth-click on the plus sign to display the differential IBUF_DS_P and IBUF_DS_N inputs.
+From the *Create Port* menu add the 3 input ports shown in Fig. 2.Trigger.png. and make the wire connections shown.

 - In 'Sources' go to 'IP Sources' right-click on 'project1' and select 'Create HDL Wraper'